Josue87/GiveMeSecrets/README.md

 ## Dependencies

 You only need to have python 3.6 or higher installed to launch this script.
+In addition you must have installed in the system git, pip and npm.

 ## How to use